 The Public Works cluster has some of the most visible, quality-of-life government services agencies.
-In fiscal year 2016, \$724 million was dedicated to public works.
+In FY 2017, \$800 million was dedicated to public works.

 - The Washington Metro Area Transit Authority (WMATA) provides public transportation, under the direction of the Department of Transportation.
-The District's contribution to WMATA was \$359 million in FY 2016. - The Department of Transportation maintains the city's streets and bridges as well as operates the District's Circulator buses and runs the Urban Forestry Administration.
-The agency's budget for FY 2016 was \$102 million.
+The District's contribution to WMATA was \$368 million in FY 2017. - The Department of Transportation maintains the city's streets and bridges as well as operates the District's Circulator buses and runs the Urban Forestry Administration.
+The agency's budget for FY 2017 was \$100 million.

 - The Department of Public Works is responsible, among other things, for one service many residents appreciate, and one that some do not: solid waste management and parking enforcement.
 The department also maintains the city's fleet of vehicles.
-The public works budget for FY 2016 was \$135 million. - The Department of Energy and the Environment is the lead agency for creating, promulgating, and enforcing DC environmental standards, in addition to implementing federal environmental laws and regulations.
+The public works budget for FY 2017 was \$172 million. - The Department of Energy and the Environment is the lead agency for creating, promulgating, and enforcing DC environmental standards, in addition to implementing federal environmental laws and regulations.
 It also provides certification services to the DC government and residents and develops programs designed to improve sustainability in the District.
-In FY 2016 it had a budget of \$83 million. - The Department of Motor Vehicles (DMV) had an agency budget of \$35 million in FY 2016.
+In FY 2017 it had a budget of \$104 million. - The Department of Motor Vehicles (DMV) had an agency budget of \$43 million in FY 2017.
 The department manages 606,000 licensed drivers and identification holders as well as collects fines for approximately 2.7 million parking tickets each year.
 DMV also conducts 178,000 vehicle emission inspections per year. - The DC Taxicab Commission regulates approximately 100,000 drivers, 60 taxicab companies, and more than 20 limo companies.
-The agency's FY 2016 budget was \$10 million.
+The agency's FY 2017 budget was \$12.8 million.